All Episodes

 I'm Paul W. Smith at 1-800-282-2882.

-Yes, I was listening to the program and I and a few callers ago, they mentioned that there would there would possibly be an excessive burden imposed upon the welfare system by the illegal aliens.
+Yes, I was listening to the program, and a few callers ago, they mentioned that there would possibly be an excessive burden imposed upon the welfare system by the illegal aliens.

 And I had a question that why does the U.S. government pay for illegal aliens benefits when there's some Americans that deserve welfare and they can't get it?

-And if I would emigrate to France or Mexico or any other country illegally, they would not pay for any benefits.
+And if I would immigrate to France or Mexico or any other country illegally, they would not pay for any benefits.

 Why is America the only country that does that?